trncm00/trncm00.github.io/readme.md

-this is my first website on Github.
-I have a few small pages through blogger and the like and i am trying to get into wordpress, but this is my first attempt at anything related to Github.
+this is my website on Github.
+I intend to display my work with code here.